mmfallacy/cs198-simulator/README.md

-This repository holds the ad-hoc simulator source code used for generating simulation data for the CS 198/199 thesis entitled "Comparative Analaysis of Perceptual Forward Collision Warning Algorithms"
+This repository contains the source code for the ad hoc simulator used to generate data across various two-car following system scenarios.
+The collected data supports the benchmarking and comparison of three perceptual Forward Collision Warning Algorithms (FCWA) based on safety and driver efficiency metrics.

 # Comparative Analysis of Perceptual forward Collision Warning Algorithms